ameya14092001/hello/README.md

-# hello this is jack
+# hello this is richard